Maddux, Glavine and Thomas Certainly Deserve the Hall of Fame, Here Are Five Players Who Don’t

 Bill Mazeroski 2001 Veterans Committee

 Bill Mazeroski is the only player to ever hit a walk off home run in a World Series Game 7.
 It was a Hall of Fame moment, if there ever was one.
 Mazeroski, however, has no business being in the Hall of Fame as a player.
 Not that he was a bad player — the second baseman was a eight-time Gold Glove winner and today’s advance metrics rate him as an excellent fielder.
 However, outside of the 1960 World Series, he just wasn’t much of a hitter, with his 84 OPS+ indicating that he was 16 percent worse than average at the plate over his career.
 He also didn’t stick around long enough to put up any counting stats of note.
-It’s a travesty that Mazeroski is the Hall when far-superior second baseman Lou Whitaker was eliminated from contention after just his first ballot.
+It’s a travesty that Mazeroski is the Hall when far-superior second baseman Lou Whitaker got so few votes during his first-year eligible that he was removed from the ballot.

 Lou Brock 1985 first ballot